gingerbeardman/gingerbeardman.github.io/_posts/2021-05-06-pixel-perfect-retro-gaming-in-480p.md

 * PC
 * Other systems using HDMI output

-**External scaler** (analogue to analogue conversion)
+**SCART/Composite to VGA/DVI adapter**** (analogue to analogue conversion)

-* Systems using SCART output
-* Systems using Composite output
+* Most other systems not mentioned above

-An example scaler that can take SCART/Composite to VGA would be the [GBS-Control](https://github.com/ramapcsx2/gbs-control).
+An example external scaler that can take SCART/Composite to VGA would be the [GBS-Control](https://github.com/ramapcsx2/gbs-control).

 ## Deinterlacing quality